chuckcscccl/rustlr/README.md

 Limited support for *, + and ? expressions introduced.

-The runtime parser now displays the lines for all parser errors; other internal enhancements.
-Ability to parse rules separated by "|" improved.

-Bug fixes for versions 0.2.6, 0.2.7

 #### Version 0.2.5:

 The ability to write semantic actions returning values of different types has been added, without the need to use the Any trait (and can thus accomodate non-static references).
-Chapter 3 of the tutorial will be rewritten to reflect this important new option.
+Chapter 3 of the tutorial was rewritten to reflect this important new option.
 Backwards compatibility is retained.

 A simplified syntax for forming LBox has been added: Grammar rules can